 Pushing the idea of shows and collating all the seasons into a single area.

-You probably have a remote control lying somewhere inbetween your sofa’s cushions.
-So why bother replicating that experience on a £500+ device that can do so much more.
-We decided to using two-finger gestures that could be activated anywhere.
+You probably have a remote control lying somewhere in between your sofa’s cushions.
+So why bother replicating that experience on a £500+ device that can do so much more?
+We decided to use two-finger gestures that could be activated anywhere.
 We went with two basic requests – volume and live rewinding.

 I wanted to revise the way people thought about rewinding live TV.
 Instead of your standard playback bar, I based it around the clock – something more familiar to users.

-We learned so much from this project and designing for the iPhone allowed us to push through the features that mattered.
-It also opened up the company’s eyes of what was possible and the impact it would have on their users.
-A hugely successful project as budget was assigned for the app to be built on both iOS and Android platforms.
+We learned so much from this project and designed for the iPhone allowed us to push through the features that mattered.
+It also opened up the company’s eyes to what was possible and the impact it would have on its users.
+A hugely successful project as a budget was assigned for the app to be built on both iOS and Android platforms.